evanpfeifer/http-server/README.md

 The `serve_forever()` command is a way to initiate the server through the TCPServer instance so that it is listening to all incoming requests.

-Save this as `server.py` in the same directory as `index.html`, as the **SimpleHTTPRequestHandler** will by default search for a file named `index.html` in the current working directory.
+Save this as `server.py`, and in the same directory as `index.html`, as the **SimpleHTTPRequestHandler** will by default search for a file named `index.html` in the current working directory.

 # Running the Server
 Open your terminal, and enter the directory in which `index.html` is stored by using the `cd` command.
 We will discuss an alternate Pythonic approach to this later.